Clueless-Community/seamless-ui/README.md

 ## How to contribute?

-We recommend you to go through the [CONTRIBUTING.md](https://github.com/Clueless-Community/web-ui-kit/blob/main/CONTRIBUTING.md) file, where we have guided you step by step to make your contribution.
+We recommend you to go through the [Contribution file](https://github.com/Clueless-Community/web-ui-kit/blob/main/CONTRIBUTING.md), where we have guided you step by step to make your contribution.

 ##### Once the pull request is merged, you will be given points according to the difficulty of the contribution.
 If you top the leaderboard you will be winning amazing swags and t-shirts from `ClueLess`
 ---